Best Ukrainian Food in Berlin, Germany

 Sirene

 Brunch enthusiasts, take note!
 Sirene aims to delight the daytime crew with dishes like vegan mushroom toast, decadent syrniki with berries, indulgent Basque cheesecake, and flavorful shakshuka, all best enjoyed with a cup of aromatic coffee.
 The beverage menu extends beyond coffee, offering a selection of creative cocktails and refreshing matcha tea.
-The restauarant’s minimal yet warm decor is also a big plus.
+The restaurant’s minimal yet warm decor is also a big plus.

 Fayna

 If you’re looking for an all-in-one spot for your evening adventure, head to Fayna.
 The menu features Ukrainian delicacies such as solyanka, dumplings, peasant-style potatoes, grilled vegetables, and desserts.
 After your dinner, enjoy live music or even karaoke.
-Fayna definitely attracts recent Ukranian immigrants, which is the biggest sign of authenticity you could look for.
+Fayna definitely attracts recent Ukrainian immigrants, which is the biggest sign of authenticity you could look for.

 Space Meduza

 Okay, so this one is a bar but it’s so charming I had to include it anyway.
 Don’t ask me what ‘Space Meduza’ means.
 But after you step inside it all starts to make sense.
 Think: neon disco meats jellyfish in outer space.
 The bartenders are friendly, and the drinks are reasonably priced.
-They also frequently hold English language stand up comedy nights so check ahead if you’re into that.
+They also frequently hold English language stand-up comedy nights, so check ahead if you’re into that.

 Küche UA (Thursdays at Markthalle Neun)